Using turbodbc to access Azure Synapse SQL-on-demand endpoints

 Azure Synapse Studio

 Azure Synapse Studio is the integrated web client to interact with an Azure Synapse Workspace.
-It offers an online sql script editor and a browser for Azure Blob Storage Accounts.
-Based on parquet file inspection it can infer schemata and generate create external tables for parquet data in the storage accounts.
+It offers an online SQL script editor and a browser for Azure Blob Storage accounts.
+Based on Parquet file inspection, it can infer schemas and generate CREATE EXTERNAL TABLE statements for Parquet data in the storage accounts.

-Access to the Workspace is based on the azure managed identities (AAD).
+Access to the Workspace is based on Azure AD managed identities (AAD).
 Permissions can be granted to the SQL pools in the workspace.
-During creation of the workspace one can grant the managed identity CONTROL permissions on SQL pools.
+During creation of the workspace, you can grant the managed identity CONTROL permission on SQL pools.

-Azure Synapse Studio offers keyword completion, syntax highlighting and some keyboard shortcuts.
-Run on-demand SQL queries, view and save results as CSV export.
+Azure Synapse Studio offers keyword completion, syntax highlighting, and keyboard shortcuts.
+You can run on-demand SQL queries and view and save results as CSV exports.

 Azure Data Studio

-Azure Data Studio is a cross platform sql editor and database tool from Microsoft.
-It supports connecting to a Azure Synapse SQL on Demand server through the managed azure identities (AAD).
+Azure Data Studio is a cross-platform SQL editor and database tool from Microsoft.
+It supports connecting to an Azure Synapse SQL-on-Demand server through managed Azure identities (AAD).

 Azure Data Studio offers multiple tab windows, a rich SQL editor, IntelliSense, keyword completion, code snippets, code navigation, and source control integration (Git).
-It can run on-demand SQL queries, view and save results as CSV, JSON, or Excel.
+It can run on-demand SQL queries and view and save results as CSV, JSON, or Excel.